imissyouso/textmagic-rest-csharp/docs/TextMagicApi.md

 <a name="deleteoutboundmessagesbulk"></a>
 # **DeleteOutboundMessagesBulk**
-> void DeleteOutboundMessagesBulk (DeleteOutboundMessagesBulkInputObject deleteOutboundMessagesBulkInputObject, bool? xIgnoreNullValues = null)
+> void DeleteOutboundMessagesBulk (DeleteOutboundMessagesBulkInputObject deleteOutboundMessagesBulkInputObject)

 Delete messages by IDs